-- dry retching (like vomiting, but nothing is thrown up)
+- dry retching (like vomiting, but nothing is brought up)

-- food smell or sight sensitivity (certain smells or the sight of some foods can trigger nausea).
+- food smell or sight sensitivity where certain smells or the sight of some foods can trigger nausea.

 Not everyone experiences morning sickness in the same way.

 - You may have only occasional queasy moments while others feel nauseous and sick almost constantly but never vomit.

 - You may vomit now and again, while others vomit more frequently and feel better afterwards.

 - Sometimes the nausea and vomiting are severe and ongoing.
 You can't keep down fluids or food, causing you to lose weight and become dehydrated.
 This is called hyperemesis gravidarum and occurs in less than 2% of pregnant women (2 in every 100 pregnant women).
 Read more about hyperemesis gravidarum.